 What is Eagle Mount?

 Founded in Bozeman in 1982 by retired Air Force General Robert C. Mathis and his wife, Greta, Eagle Mount began with a vision to provide recreational opportunities for individuals with disabilities.
 Initially focusing on alpine skiing, the organization has since expanded its reach and programming.
-By 1989, Eagle Mount had established a presence in Billings, and today, it offers a diverse array of 11 programs, including ski/snowboard, cycling, rock climbing, horseback riding, and day camp.
-The organization's commitment to 'Embrace Life Without Limits' has led to significant growth, serving hundreds of individuals annually and marking 2020 as its most impactful year to date.
+By 1983, it served 30 individuals, and by 1989, it had expanded to Billings, Montana.
+Today, Eagle Mount offers a diverse range of programs including ski/snowboard, cycling, rock climbing, horseback riding, and day camp, serving hundreds of participants annually and embodying its motto 'Embrace Life Without Limits.'
+The organization's growth trajectory highlights its deep community impact and commitment to inclusivity.

 How much funding has Eagle Mount raised?